 BEhaviors, Therapies, TEchnologies and hypoglycemic Risk in Type 1 diabetes – BETTER

-The BETTER project brings together patient-partners who live with type 1 diabetes, parents of children with type 1 diabetes, researchers, health professionals and decision-makers who are already involved and who want to advance research to improve the clinical practices, treatments and quality of life for people who live with type 1 diabetes.
+The BETTER project brings together peoples who live with type 1 diabetes and parents of children with type 1 diabetes (patient-partners), researchers, health professionals and decision-makers who are already involved and who want to advance quality of life, research to improve the clinical practices, and treatments for people who live with type 1 diabetes.

 Type 1 diabetes and risk of hypoglycemia